CiscoISE/terraform-provider-ciscoise/docs/data-sources/sg_mapping_group.md

 subcategory: ""
 description: |-
   It performs read operation on IPToSGTMappingGroup.
-  - This data source allows the client to get an IP to SGT mapping group by ID.
-  - This data source allows the client to get all the IP to SGT mapping groups.
+  This data source allows the client to get an IP to SGT mapping group by ID.This data source allows the client to get all the IP to SGT mapping groups.
   Filter:
   [name, sgtName]
-  To search guest users by using toDate column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [name, sgtName]
 ---